imthedoggo/flight-in-portugal/README.md

 ## Try it out

-You can try out the API endpoints through Swagger-UI:
+You can try-it out the API endpoints through Swagger-UI:
 ```
 http://localhost:8080/swagger-ui.html
 ```